wp-plugins/facebook-button-plugin/readme.txt

 * Ability to install Facebook Button icon with a link to the account page, including settings adjustment functionality via WordPress admin panel.

 == Upgrade Notice ==

+= V2.12 =
+The bug with saved 'sortcode' option is fixed.

 = V2.11 =
 Added a possibility to change language for Like button.
 We updated all functionality for wordpress 3.4.